deet5/tree-sitter-viz/README.md

 ### Client

 Client is now fully functional.
 First start the sever from `/server` directory by running `npm start`.
-Then naviage to the `/client` directory and run `npm run dev`.
+Then navige to the `/client` directory and run `npm run dev`.
 Go to [text](http://localhost:5173/) and you can see a window where you can enter code and see the corresponding AST.
 Change the code to see different tree outputs.